sadighian/crypto-rl/data_recorder/database/README.md

 This is a wrapper class used for storing streaming tick data into the `Arctic Tick Store`.
 The `new_tick()` method is implemented in both `bifinex_connector` and `coinbase_connector` projects.

+### 2.2 Simulator
+This is a utility class to query Arctic (database), replay historical data, and export order book snapshots to a compressed csv.